 With your free Xbox Live player profile, each purchase you make is tied to your account.
 You can play with friends and show off your maps and skins on any Pocket Edition or Windows 10 device if they also have an Xbox Live account.

 Minecraft Marketplace is available on any Windows 10 or Pocket Edition device.
 These include, but are not limited to:

-Note Xbox One, Xbox 360, Windows Phone 8, PlayStation, Wii U, and Nintendo Switch don’t currently support Minecraft Marketplace.
+Note Xbox 360, Windows Phone 8, PlayStation, Wii U, and Nintendo Switch don’t currently support Minecraft Marketplace.

 To purchase Minecraft Coins, you must have a payment method set up in your device.
 The first time you try to purchase something, you’ll be asked to add a payment method if you haven’t already.
 Otherwise, when you sign in to make your purchase, you’ll be reminded which payment method you’ve previously added.